-On this day, however, they paused at a crenel overlooking the city’s western gate, the merlons framing the young-looking pair to those who could see up to the fortress roof.
+On this day, however, they paused at a crenel overlooking the city’s western gate, the merlons framing the young-looking pair.
 Beyond the wooded meadows and rolling hills ahead of them, the two watched the gradual descent of the sun now just lingering above the horizon, its last rays illuminating the road that led into the city from the west.

 “That’s strange,” Tem-Árath said, almost to himself.
-“There is a Guard troop returning.
-They’re not riding in formation.”
+“The Guard troop is not riding in formation.”